Evalir/personal-website/src/posts/post-1.md

 - <a href="https://www.youtube.com/watch?v=14Rn09k6DqU" rel="noopener noreferrer" target="_blank">Heart of the Sea Nymph by Keith Merrow</a>.
 The last riff. _That_ last riff.
 That's the only thing I have to say.
 - <a href="https://www.youtube.com/watch?v=e5TUmO4cwQI" rel="noopener noreferrer" target="_blank">La Babouche by Fishbach</a>.
 One of those songs that I put on when debugging CSS.
 Don't ask.
 It's just a great song.
 My very broken french lets me understand a little bit of it.
-- <a href="https://www.youtube.com/watch?v=j3ondhgj0dw" rel="noopener noreferrer" target="_blank">Holding On by Dragonforce</a>. if it's Dragonforce, it's probably very good.
+- <a href="https://www.youtube.com/watch?v=a1R1qjiElF8" rel="noopener noreferrer" target="_blank">Holding On by Dragonforce</a>. if it's Dragonforce, it's probably very good.
-- <a href="https://www.youtube.com/watch?v=5LvrhzQF1zY" rel="noopener noreferrer" target="_blank">Souvenirs D'Un Autre Monde by Alcest</a>.
+- <a href="https://www.youtube.com/watch?v=4PmCb9OiFYQ" rel="noopener noreferrer" target="_blank">Souvenirs D'Un Autre Monde by Alcest</a>.
 An excellent song for when it's raining.
-- [Celestial Furnace by Disarmonia Mundi](https://www.youtube.com/watch?v=5LvrhzQF1zY) - Just a great song overall.
+- [Celestial Furnace by Disarmonia Mundi](https://www.youtube.com/watch?v=5LFILUCVFbM).
+Just a great song overall.

 ## Song of the year

-That would be <a href="https://www.youtube.com/watch?v=RwuPPLdyOnU" rel="noopener nooreferrer" target="_blank">Dawn, by Hiatus.</a> This was not necessarily _the most listened to_ song of 2020 for me (Spotify says it actually was Archspire's [Lucid Collective Somnambulation](https://www.youtube.com/watch?v=WEuiZFb2wHY)), but it was the most _intentionally listened to_ song of this year.
+That would be <a href="https://www.youtube.com/watch?v=FE70-k_Nls8" rel="noopener nooreferrer" target="_blank">Dawn</a>, by Hiatus.
+This was not necessarily _the most listened to_ song of 2020 for me (Spotify says it actually was Archspire's [Lucid Collective Somnambulation](https://www.youtube.com/watch?v=WEuiZFb2wHY)), but it was the most _intentionally listened to_ song of this year.
 As I said, it's a great song for thinking, and I had to do a lot of that this year.

 Now, with all of that said, cheers to 2021!